Border Collie Basset Hound Mix: Info, Pictures, Characteristics & Facts

 Does This Breed Get Along with Other Pets? 🐶 😽

 Yes, the Border Collie Basset Hound mix will most likely get along with all of your other household pets.
-Early socialization is necessary to keep your dog calm and confident around others animals.
+Early socialization is necessary to keep your dog calm and confident around other animals.

 Things to Know When Owning a Border Collie Basset Hound Mix

-Now that you know all about this designer dog’s personality, let’s explore what your Border Collie Basset Hound mix needs in order to stay healthy and happy during his entire lifespan.
+Now that you know all about this designer dog’s personality, let’s explore what your Border Collie Basset Hound mix needs in order to stay healthy and happy during their entire lifespan.

 Food & Diet Requirements 🦴

-The Border Collie Basset Hound mix will need a high-quality, grain-free kibble that caters to his age, weight, and activity level.
-You should be feeding your dog two cups per day that is divided into two meals.
+The Border Collie Basset Hound mix will need a high-quality, grain-free kibble that caters to their age, weight, and activity level.
+You should be feeding your dog two cups per day which is divided into two meals.

 Exercise 🐕

-Aim to give your Border Collie Basset Hound mix about an hour to two hours of exercise every day.
+Aim to give your Border Collie Basset Hound mix about 1–2 hours of exercise every day.
 This can include a long, brisk walk or jog, a game of fetch in the yard, or some tug-of-war inside.
-Additionally, he’s going to need a lot of mental stimulation too to keep his active brain occupied.
-Enrolling your Border Collie Basset Hound mix in a weekly training or agility class and supplying him with many interactive puzzle games should do the trick.
+Additionally, they’re going to need a lot of mental stimulation to keep their active brain occupied.
+Enrolling your Border Collie Basset Hound mix in a weekly training or agility class and supplying them with many interactive puzzle games should do the trick.

 Training 🦮